 (ii) Cost Auditors:

-Financial Year 2014-15:
+Financial Year 2016-17:

 (iii) Secretarial Auditor:

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. Pratik Tripathi of M/s.
-P. S. Tripathi & Associates a firm of CompanySecretaries in Practice to undertake the SecretarialAudit of the Company.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Ms. Shiwali Jhanwar Company Secretary in Practice to undertake the SecretarialAudit of the Company.
 The report of the Secretarial Auditor in Form MR-3 is enclosed asAnnexure-IV with this report and shall form part of the Board's report.

 (iv) Internal Auditor:

-14.2 AUDITORS REPORT/ SECRETARIAL AUDIT REPORT:
+13.2 AUDITOR'S REPORT/ SECRETARIAL AUDIT REPORT:

-Explanations for remark in Secretarial Auditors Report:
+Explanations for remark in Secretarial Auditor's Report:

 Point No.2 (a) Due to heavy losses and sick Company status it is difficult to bearextra cost however company has placed all the information and results at BSE and its ownwebsite and has started publishing the same in newspaper also.